-The heavy mineral is then transferred to the mineral separation plant where magnetic, electrostatic and gravity processes separate the heavy mineral concentrate into various minerals – zircon, ilmenite, rutile and leucoxene.
+The heavy minerals are then transferred to the MSP where magnetic, electrostatic and gravity processes separate the heavy mineral concentrate into various minerals – zircon, ilmenite, rutile and leucoxene.
 No chemicals are used in any of the separating processes on site.

 Within close proximity to European & North American markets

 The mine benefits from its close proximity to Africa’s largest international shipping port in Dakar.
 After processing, zircon is shipped to customers worldwide by container, as is the rutile and leucoxene.
 The ilmenite is shipped in bulk vessels and sold in the market and/or shipped for further processing at the TiZir Titanium & Iron (TTI) upgrading facility in Tyssedal, Norway.
 TTI upgrades ilmenite to produce a high-value titanium slag, primarily sold to pigment producers, and a high-purity pig iron (a valuable co-product) which is sold to ductile iron foundries.

 TiZir has made it a priority to control all its own logistical needs from the process plant to the ship hold.
 The company is highly fortunate in being able to utilise existing infrastructure, such as major rail and road links and the Dakar port facilities.

 By refurbishing the existing rail line and linking it to a new 22 kilometre spur line, GCO benefits from controlled rail tracks from treatment plant to port.